Spring Woodland Wildflowers

 With a mother as a gourmet cook, one would think that I started cooking as a child.
 However, the truth is that I always told Mother that I would grow up with a cook and a housecleaner, so there was no need for me to learn those skills.
 Living in near poverty in my first marriage turned me into a gardener of food we could consume and save for winter.
 Learning how to cook became a pleasure, and to this day, I still like nothing better than whipping up an impromptu dinner for 8 out of what is on hand, or picking fresh vegetables from my garden and creating a colorful and healthy meal from garden to table.

 My creative landscape is, indeed, just that.
-From my first home of my own on Glenmary Avenue in Louisville, to my current residences in Spring Valley, Louisville and Asheville, North Carolina, I “paint” outside.
+From my first home of my own on Glenmary Avenue in Louisville, to my current residence in Asheville, North Carolina, I “paint” outside.
 Visual is so important to me, and the landscape provides an ever changing palette that lives and changes with each season.
 Spring woodland wildflowers have always been a component, but so have meandering paths and constant blooms and splashes of color mixed with a variety of textures.

 The Issues of Aging that Are Taboo in the Telling